Psychologist, Author, Professional Speaker, Consultant, and

 Recipient of The Daily Record’s 2013 Leading Women Award

 Having lived in Frederick County for many years, Dr. Bomba strives to identify the ever-changing needs of the community.
-Therefore, in addition to providing direct therapeutic services, she frequently provides informational talks to community groups, parent groups, schools, and religious organizations.
-Dr. Bomba has been interviewed as a professional consultant for several articles in local magazines such as Frederick's Child, Baltimore’s Child, Chesapeake Family Magazine, and Maryland Family Magazine.
-Additionally, she has authored both an in-print and online article in Be Well’s Frederick and Howard county magazines on the impact of the 9/11 terror attacks on children.
+Therefore, in addition to providing direct therapeutic services, she frequently gives informational talks to community groups, parent associations, schools, and religious organizations.
+Dr. Bomba is frequently interviewed as a professional consultant by writers for local magazines and newspapers and has presented several continuing education workshops for other mental health professionals.
 She also contributed two book chapters in highly esteemed psychologist and author, Dr. Robert Neimeyer’s books, Techniques of Grief Therapy: Creative Practices for Counseling the Bereaved and Techniques of Grief Therapy: Assessment and Intervention.
-Dr. Bomba was the guest on psychiatric nurse, Bonnie Compton’s, internet radio show, Wholehearted Parenting, where she discussed the needs of grieving children.
-She was also a guest on two 30-minute television segments for the University of DC’s television program, A Better You, hosted by psychologist, Jennifer Baumgartner, Psy.D.
-Program topics included teens and technology and pressures for high achievement.
-Lastly, Dr. Bomba has worked closely with psychologist and Fellow in Thanatology, Shep Jeffreys, Ed.D., F.T., to further enhance her knowledge and skills related to working with grieving children and families.
-Dr. Bomba co-presented several continuing education workshops with Dr. Jeffreys, providing information about grief and loss therapy to other mental health professionals.
+Lastly, Dr. Bomba had the privilege of working closely with psychologist and Fellow in Thanatology, Shep Jeffreys, Ed.D., F.T. for many years to further enhance her knowledge and skills related to working with grieving children and families.

-Dr. Bomba is an active member of the Mental Health Association (MHA) of Frederick County, currently serving on the Board of Directors.
-She is also a member of the Frederick County Interagency Early Childhood Committee (IECC), the Maryland Psychological Association (MPA), and the American Psychological Association (APA).
+Dr. Bomba is an ambassador of the Mental Health Association (MHA) of Frederick County, currently serving on the Board of Directors.
+She is also a member of the Frederick County Interagency Early Childhood Committee (IECC) and the Maryland Psychological Association (MPA).

 In September 2013, Dr. Bomba was a recipient of The Daily Record’s Leading Women Award.
 This award recognizes Maryland women age 40 or younger for the tremendous accomplishments they have made in their careers.
 Women are judged on professional experience, community involvement, and a commitment to inspiring change.